 Having chosen to not take refuge under a large, dense object for the last several decades (not that i'd blame you), you're probably aware of how fragile privacy and freedom has become in the digital age.
 At the network level a lot of people (including Ed) recommend The Onion Router (Tor) in order to protect ones privacy.
 Others prefer using a Virtual Private Network (a VPN is really more like proxy than a network) and still others recommend using both with a VPN preceding the connection to Tor.
-If you're wondering what i recommend, i don't; i'll leave that up to you since it's not a one-size-fits-all thing and, more importantly, i'm not qualified to make such a suggestion and neither are a lot of other people making such suggestions.
+If you're wondering what i recommend, i don't.
+I'll leave that decision up to you since it's not a one-size-fits-all thing and, more importantly, i'm not qualified to make such a suggestion and neither are most other people making such suggestions.
 What i would like to do however is point out some of the differences between the Tor and so-called VPN's as i see them because each has distinct advantages and disadvantages.

 - Using the Tor network is free, as is the Tor Browser, a privacy and security hardened version of Firefox used to connect to the Tor network.
 The Tor Project source code is public and the servers can be run by anyone, including bad actors, however there is debate as to how much impact a malicious operator can have.

 - Unless you run your own VPN, which which i suspect requires a god-like level of technical prowess and secured hardware to do it right, a VPN service will cost you roughly $5 to $10 per month and a lot of the companies providing service are highly unethical.
 As a rule of thumb, never trust a VPN provider offering their service for "free".
 Personally i also avoid the big names, like NordVPN.
 I simply don't trust large corporations, many of which have very poor track records, including Nord.